 Ultra deep pyrosequencing is a cost effective method and has massive parallel sequencing ability that generates hundreds of thousands of sequence reads per sample (Dudley et al., 2012; Ji et al., 2010).

 At prevalence cutoff 20% for the samples (baseline and first line VF samples) genotyped using UDPS, we compared the number of samples that were predicted resistant to the number of samples predicted resistant using convention Sanger genotyping method.
 We found that there were no significance observed in the number of samples that were predicted resistant in VF and VS from both PMTCT and no-PMTCT groups.
+In addition, the number of samples predicted as harboring resistant viral variants increased while assessing at 1% prevalence cutoff using UDPS genotypic data.

-The comparative analysis of UDPS and conventional Sanger genotype methods by Hezhao Ji et al (Ji et al., 2011) have also showed that UDPS and Sanger genotyping method are highly concordant at genotyping the high level HIV drug resistant mutations (99.21% and 99.51% respectively).
-Le et al (Le et al., 2009) observed that UDPS was also able to detect all the drug resistant mutations that were detected by conventional Sanger genotyping method.
+Hezhao Ji et al (Ji et al., 2011) conducted a study of HIV surveillance on dried blood samples using UDPS and did a comparative analysis with conventional Sanger genotype method.
+Hezhao et al showed that UDPS and Sanger genotyping method are highly concordant at genotyping the high level HIV drug resistant mutations (99.21% and 99.51% respectively).
+The authors found the exceptional mutation M184I that was only detected by tagged pooled UDPS.
+In another study, Thuy Le et al (Le et al., 2009) found that the DRMs were present in all 22 (100%) of the patients with UDPS method while conventional Sanger method was able to detect DRMs in only 3 patients.
+The authors were studying the implication of resistant variants at the time of VF.
+While assessing the DRMs, the authors found that 90 of 247 DRMs were detected by UDPS method and 95% of the 90 DRMs were not detected by conventional Sanger genotyping method.
+On average, four additional mutations were detected per sample by UDPS method.
+Again, in another study, Liang et al (Liang et al., 2011) studied the use of UDPS to characterize the HIV-1 genetic diversity and evolution.
+The authors found a total of 14034 variants in HIV by UDPS method while only 3632 variants were detected by conventional Sanger method.

 Resistance prediction correlates with the time of antiretroviral exposure

 The HIV infected individuals that were exposed to nevirapine (NVP) through PMTCT had obtained the drug at different time points in between 1999 to 2006 whereas the antiretroviral drugs were rolled out in South Africa in 2004.
-This would mean that among the PMTCT exposed individuals, most of them had time gap of over a year before they underwent antiretroviral therapy.
+The individuals were enrolled for the ART treatment between 2005 and 2006.
+We assessed the correlation of nevirapine resistance prediction in the samples exposed to single dose nevirapine through PMTCT therapy with the time of the drug exposure.